What’s really going on in the White House during the night?

 William Howard Taft, held office as the 27th President of the United States and also uncontrollably held his breath while sleeping.
 Taft was known to have sleep apnea, a sleeping disorder that causes the sleeper to stop breathing for short to prolonged periods during sleep.
 Taft, like most of those with sleep apnea, would not have known this was occurring during the night.
 One of the major side effects, however, was prevalent with Taft, who often fell asleep randomly during the day.
 It’s been said that Taft was known to start snoozing while playing cards with friends.
 President Grover Cleveland also shared this affliction.

 The insomniacs of the bunch include Abraham Lincoln and Bill Clinton.
 With the Civil War raging on, Lincoln kept his staff up late into the night telling stories, sacrificing sleep as his country waged war on itself.
-Although Abe’s sleeplessness was stress induced, Clinton is a self-proclaimed functioning insomniac.
+Although Abe’s sleeplessness was stress induced, Clinton is a self-proclaimed, functioning insomniac.
 While attending Georgetown College, a professor mentioned that the most successful people need the least amount of sleep.
 Taking this to heart good ol’ Bill starting sleeping only 4 to 6 hours each night.
-This habit followed him to the President’s Palace staying up late talking, reading and negotiating.
+This habit followed him to the White House where he spent many nights staying up late talking, reading and negotiating.
 Even though he survived with his lack of sleep schedule, Clinton has remarked that lack of sleep dominates the government and can negatively impact the ability for officials to think clearly and decisively.

 A salute to our past, current and future leaders of the United States of America.
 Happy Presidents day!